Lind-Project/lind-wasm-example-grates/examples/imfs-grate/README.md

 - `preloads(char *preload_files)` Copy files from host to IMFS, `preload_files` being a `:` separated list of filenames.

-These utility functions are typically called at the beginning and the end of a grate's lifecycle. `load_file` and `preloads` are used to stage files into memory, and `dump_file` is used to persist results back to the host system.
+These utility functions are called before executing any child cages, and after they exit.
+The IMFS grate is responsible for calling these to stage files into memory (`load_file`, `preloads`) and to persist results back (`dump_file`).

+In the accompanying example grate, the grate reads the environment variables `"PRELOADS"` to determine which files are meant to be staged.

 ## Implementation